International adoption: After a disaster

-Of special note to international adoption are campaigns for adoptions that occur after disasters such as hurricanes, tsunamis, and wars.
+Campaigns for international adoption are especially common after disasters such as hurricanes, tsunamis, and wars.
 There is often an outpouring of adoption proposals in such cases from foreigners who want to give homes to children left in need.
-While adoption may be a way to provide stable, loving families for children in need, it is also suggested that adoption in the immediate aftermath of trauma or upheaval may not be the best option.
-Moving children too quickly into new adoptive homes among strangers may be a mistake because it may turn out that the parents survived and were unable to find the children or there may be a relative or neighbor who can offer shelter and homes.
-Providing safety and emotional support may be better in those situations than immediate relocation to a new adoptive family.
-There is an increased risk, immediately following a disaster, that displaced and/or orphaned children may be more vulnerable to exploitation and child trafficking.
+While adoption may be a way to provide stable, loving families for children in need, in the immediate aftermath of trauma or upheaval, it may worsen the mental health of the child.

+Additionally, the parents may have survived and been unable to find the children, or a relative or neighbor may have been able to provide food and shelter.
+It may be more beneficial to provide safety and emotional support than to relocate the child to a new adoptive family immediately.
+There is an increased risk that displaced children may be more vulnerable to exploitation and child trafficking following a disaster as well.